SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-applications.html.md

 After successfully uploading the zip file to the platform the application is being created.

->**Info**: In case of microservices, the package must contain the manifest file and docker image of the microservice.
+>**Info**: In case of microservices, the package must contain the manifest file and Docker image of the microservice.
 Refer to [Microservice package reference](/guides/reference/microservice-package) in the Reference guide in order to prepare and deploy the microservice package.

 ##### <a name="external-application"></a>Linking to external applications